Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/combine_separate.rst

 The Combine nodes could also be used to input single color values.
 For RGBA and HSVA color spaces it is recommended to use the :doc:`/compositing/types/input/rgb`.
-Some common operation could easier be executed with the :doc:`/compositing/types/color/index`.
+Some common operations could easier be executed with the :doc:`/compositing/types/color/index`.

 Separate/Combine RGBA Nodes